- The Systemic Shift Newsletter

 Trauma doesn’t impact us equally.

 For many marginalized communities, systemic violence often leads to states of hypervigilance or chronic stress.
-Meanwhile, those with systemic privilege may experience emotional numbness or disconnection, prioritizing control over connection.

 So, how our nervous system is shaped by oppression, privilege, and lived experience makes us respond to the world differently.